hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 **Exercise:**

 1. Perform the ORA for the downregulated sites in cKO vs WT results.
 Do you find any significantly over-represented terms?
+If not, think about possible reasons, and try increasing the adjusted p-value cutoff to 0.1 to get an idea of what pathways may be downregulated in cKO samples even if they do not reach traditional statistical significance.

 ***